kishuni/speedfuns/undertale/pacifist.md

 - Battle notes below will not include `MERCY`: `Spare`.
 It is assumed unless otherwise stated.

 ## These Notes
-- Written from the current [WR by Celestics](http://www.twitch.tv/celestics/v/19983842) as linked.
+- Written from the current [WR by Celestics](https://www.youtube.com/watch?v=yYbMA_jgv2M) as linked.
+- (As of writing, time is 1:53:35.)

 -----